lenstronomy/lenstronomy/Paper/paper.md

 # Acknowledgements

 Support for this work was provided by the National Science Foundation through NSF AST-1716527.
+AJS was supported by NASA through the STScI grant HST-GO-15320 and by a Dissertation Year Fellowship from the UCLA Graduate Division.
+This research was supported by the U.S. Department of Energy (DOE) Office of Science Distinguished Scientist Fellow Program.
 DG is supported by NASA HST-GO-15177.
 AG, MM LvdV, DS are supported by COSMICLENS: ERC grant agreement No 787886.
 LT is supported by International Helmholtz-Weizmann Research School for Multimessenger Astronomy.